 Honor is part Dominican and part Puerto Rican with an unknown, Caucasian father.
 That’s because her mother, the famous and out-spoken actress Natalie Silva (Kiki Hart) didn’t know the father.
 At the start of book 3 Honor saves Tony, but he in turn saves her from someone who is attempting to kill her and/or drive her off of her cocoa farm in the mountains of Dominica.

 The first boy adopted into the Parish family, all Italian and South Philly, Tony speaks with a Philadelphia accent, think somewhere between Bradley Cooper in Silver Linings Playbook and Mark Wahlberg in Invincible.
-Loyal and determined, Tony has an axe to grind with the female focused League or Warrior Women.
+Loyal and determined, Tony has an axe to grind with the female focused League of Warrior Women.

 Tony’s tired of living in a family where he’s treated as a second-class citizen, but he works hard to prove himself.
 Tony is a complete professional and unlike his hothead sister, Justice, cool and calm in most situations.
 He’s also adorable, funny and charming.
 In book 3, Tony has run away from home and ended up on the beach of Dominica.
 This is where he meets Honor.
 You can read more about their adventures here.

 Like most of her siblings, Dada Parish was rescued at the age of 12 from a painful childhood in French Guiana by Mukta Parish.
-Part African and part French, she was sold as a child to a man who kept her for his own pleasure, she gave birth to a stillborn boy at 12.
+She was sold as a child to a man who kept her for his own pleasure, she gave birth to a stillborn boy at 12.
 Rescued shortly after, she wears a woven leather band on her wrist to remind her of the child.
 A fierce protector of the family she loves, she also longs for a family of her own.